-Paul Zelinsky was born in Evanston, Illinois.
+Paul O. Zelinsky was born in Evanston, Illinois.
 He attended Yale University, where he took a course with Maurice Sendak, which later inspired him to pursue a career in children’s books.
-Afterwards he received a graduate degree in painting from Tyler School of Art, in Philadelphia and Rome.
-Paul Zelinsky lives in New York with his wife, Deborah, and the younger of their two daughters.
+He went on to receive a graduate degree in painting from Tyler School of Art, in Philadelphia and Rome.
+His first book was published in 1978.
+Among many other awards and prizes, he received the 1998 Caldecott Medal for his illustrated retelling of Rapunzel, as well as Caldecott Honors for three of his books: Hansel and Gretel (1985), Rumpelstiltskin (1987), and Swamp Angel (1995).
+Paul Zelinsky lives in New York with his wife, Deborah.